 Rental under Law 887 in Monaco: How to benefit from it?

-Monaco regulates the rental of part of its older properties through a unique protective regime.
-Law No. 887, enacted on 25 June 1970, is one of its pillars.
-It sets out clear rules: who can rent, for how long, and under what conditions.
+Monaco regulates the rental of part of its older properties through a unique protective framework.
+Law No. 887, enacted on 25 June 1970, is one of its cornerstones.
+It sets clear rules: who can rent, for how long, and under what conditions.
 This guide explains everything about this law, whether you are a tenant or a landlord.

 What Law 887 is and why it exists